-“The ferocious snowstorms that continue to pummel California and much of the nation have resulted in massive insurance claims by thousands of business and property owners — and often this is the first time they have ever been faced with filing property insurance claims,” says Los Angeles-based Karl Susman, an insurance broker for over 30 years, an expert witness in lawsuits involving coverage and agent-malpractice issues and a friend of this column.
+“The ferocious snowstorms that continue to pummel California and much of the nation have resulted in massive insurance claims by thousands of business and property owners — and often this is the first time they have ever been faced with filing property insurance claims,” says Los Angeles-based Karl Susman, an insurance broker for over 30 years and an expert witness in lawsuits involving coverage and agent-malpractice issues.

 Common Questions From Policyholders and a Few Scenarios

 Q: I have to file a claim.
 Do I need a lawyer right away?

 Start with the assumption that your insurance company is going to do right by you.
 Do not rush out and retain a lawyer!
 If it turns out that they don’t do right by you, then ask for a claims manager or supervisor.
 If that is still not satisfactory and you feel the insurer is not being reasonable, then it is possible to retain a public adjuster (more on that later).
 If that still is not satisfactory, then and only then would you want to hire an attorney.